quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ~~~
 {: #http-parametersrestored-def title="HTTPParametersRestored definition"}

-Note that, like for parameters_set above, this event can contain any number of
+Similarly to HTTPParametersSet this event can contain any number of
 unspecified fields to allow for additional and custom settings.

 ## stream_type_set {#http-streamtypeset}